armadillica/flamenco/docs/docs/user_manual/installation.md

 - Either generate TLS certificates (TLS is the we-are-no-longer-living-in-the-90ies-name for SSL), or remove the `tlskey` and `tlscert` options from your `flamenco-manager.yaml` file.
 - Update the `variables` for your render farm.
-The `blender` variable should point to the Blender executable where it can be found *on the workers*.
+The `blender` variable should point to the Blender executable where it can be found *on the workers* and can contain extra CLI options.
+The `--factory-startup` in the example file can be removed to enable GPU rendering.

 At this point, you can start the Manager by runnin the `./flamenco-manager` command.